DmitryOlkhovoi/react-x-state/README.md

 // ...
 ```

-And let's update our `HeadlineChanger.jsx`
+And let's update our `HeadlineChanger.jsx`:

 ```jsx
 import React from "react";